-Environmental education officers promote conservation and sustainability and raise awareness of environmental issues
+As an environmental education officer, you'll promote conservation and sustainability of the natural world and will raise awareness of environmental issues.

 Training volunteers and community groups involved in environmental work such as conservation projects is also a common part of the job.